UHI Summer Research Fellowship

 2023 Urban Heat Island Fellows

-In 2022, NCA was awarded a three-year New York State Department of Environmental Conservation Community Impact Grant to facilitate an educational research program analyzing the Urban Heat Island Effect (UHI) around Newtown Creek.
+In 2022, NCA was awarded a three-year New York State Department of Environmental Conservation Community Impact Grant to facilitate an educational research program analyzing the Urban Heat Island Effect viagra or cialis (UHI) around Newtown Creek.
 During the program, New Yorkers are given the opportunity to design their own studies regarding UHI in and around Newtown to explore field-work practice, and the use of scientific inquiry towards a real-world application and context.
 Anyone 18-25 years old may apply.
 Ideal candidates have an experience with increased urban heat, an interest in or relationship to Newtown Creek and the surrounding community, and have not completed a bachelor’s degree.

-The UHI is particularly intense in industrial areas in part because of the nature (and needs) of the industrial area.
+The UHI is particularly http://www.newtowncreekalliance.org/levitra-links/ intense in industrial areas in part because of the nature (and needs) of the industrial area.
 Buildings, roads, and other paved spaces absorb and re-emit the sun’s heat more than planted landscapes do.
-Air thick with exhaust and pollutants also trap heat (known as the Greenhouse Effect), increasing ambient air temperatures in regions with high car and truck density.
+Air thick with exhaust and pollutants also traps heat (known as the Greenhouse Effect), increasing ambient air temperatures in regions with high car and truck density.
 These, and other factors, can lead industrial areas to have daytime ambient air temperatures 1–7°F higher than outlying areas, and ambient nighttime temperatures 2-5°F higher.

 As global temperatures rise and local weather patterns swing wildly, summer heat waves have become the norm.
 According to the New York City Panel on Climate Change’s 2019 report, the annual number of days over 90°F could more than triple in the city by the 2050s.
-It is impossible to comfortably work or live in communities prone to elevated temperatures without air conditioning during extreme temperature events.
+It is impossible to comfortably work or live in communities prone candian viagra to elevated temperatures without air conditioning during extreme temperature events.
 We are concerned by the negative health and quality of life impacts associated with urban heat because they impact us and our neighbors living and working around the Creek.

-As research on climate change expands, human health and other risks relating to increased urban temperatures are standing out as a critical planning and design problem for all cities.
-Officials and agencies at all levels are working to come up with solutions to the problem.
+As research on climate change expands, human health and other risks related to increased urban temperatures are standing out as a critical planning and design problem for all cities.
+Officials buy viagra order and agencies at all levels are working to come up with solutions to the problem.
 With fewer cooling centers and green spaces in black and brown neighborhoods, the 2022 Health Department heat mortality report found that black New Yorkers are twice as likely to die from heat than white residents.
 Brooklyn and Queens had the highest numbers of heat-related deaths of the five boroughs between 2011 and 2020.

 Newtown Creek and its neighboring industrial business zones are prime locations to study the effect of Urban Heat Island.
 The overwhelming amount of concrete and gray infrastructure in IBZs adjacent to the waterway has a direct impact on human health and water quality.
 The research conducted by our summer fellows will help NCA and community members understand the current state of UHI in these respective communities, driving the formulation of community solutions to strengthen the network of green infrastructure around the creek.